meetric1/sdk_screenspace_shaders/README.md

 You can now press either Ctrl + Shift + D and select "Build Current Shader".
 Alternatively, press Ctrl + Shift + B to either build the current shader or all shaders (same as `build_shaders.bat`).

 ## Applying the Shader
-Your new shader is now setup, and you can apply it to players using two methods:
+Your new shader is now setup, and you can overlay it on players using two methods:

 - `SetScriptOverlayMaterial` (only in TF2 and HL2DM): Fire the `SetScriptOverlayMaterial` input on the !activator with `effects/shaders/coolshader` parameter (or use the equivalent VScript function).
 - `r_screenoverlay` : Use a [point_clientcommand](https://developer.valvesoftware.com/wiki/point_clientcommand) and fire the `Command` input with `r_screenoverlay effects/shaders/coolshader` as the parameter on the !activator.

 Note: in TF2 and HL2DM, you can stack shaders across two overlays together using both `SetScriptOverlayMaterial` and `r_screenoverlay`.

-You can also apply it to brushes.
-Change the $basetexture (or whatever texture you are sampling) to your desired brush texture.
+On brushes/info_overlay/decals, change the $basetexture (or whatever texture you are sampling) to your desired brush texture.

+On models, do the same thing as brushes, but also add `$softwareskin 1` and `$translucent 1` to the vmt.
+Both are required for the shader to work correctly.

 ## Modifying the Shader
 If you are new to shaders, they are written in a language named HLSL.
 You can find plenty of guides about this online.
 This repository comes with multiple example shaders that you can reference.